Trins-mods/IC2ClassicTweaker/doc/CanningMachine.md

 	CanningMachine.deleteEffectId(5, false);
 ```

-    For info on how fuel cans work: https://github.com/TinyModularThings/IC2Classic/wiki/Fuel-Cans
 ```java
 	/*
 	 * Registers new fuel value for the input items.
 Used for filling a fuel can.